 Population Description All Screened Subjects All subjects who sign the informed consent form (ICF).
 Full Analysis Set (FAS) All subjects who are randomized.
 Subjects will be classified according to the randomized treatment arm according to the intent-to-treat (ITT) principle.
 The FAS is the primary analysis set for the evaluation of efficacy endpoints, unless otherwise specified.
 Per-Protocol Set (PPS) The PPS is a subset of the FAS.
-Subjects who meet any of the following criteria will be excluded from the PPS: • Do not receive at least 1 dose of the randomized treatment • Do not meet Inclusion Criterion #2 (ie, do not have documented thalassemia) • Do not meet Inclusion Criterion #3 (ie, Hb concentration >10.0 g/dL based on an average of at least 2 Hb concentration measurements [separated by ≥7 days] collected during the Screening Period) • Do not meet Inclusion Criterion #4 (ie, do not meet criteria for NTDT) • Meet Exclusion Criterion #3 (ie, prior exposure to gene therapy or prior bone marrow or stem cell transplantation) • Meet Exclusion Criteria #4 or #5 (ie, currently receiving treatment with luspatercept or hematopoietic stimulating agents) Safety Analysis Set All subjects who receive at least 1 dose of study treatment.
+Subjects who meet any of the following criteria will be excluded from the PPS: • Do not receive at least 1 dose of the randomized treatment • Do not meet Inclusion Criterion #2 (ie, do not have documented thalassemia) • Do not meet Inclusion Criterion #3 (ie, do not meet criteria for transfusion- dependent) • Do not meet Inclusion Criterion #4 (ie, if taking hydroxyurea, the dose was not stable for ≥16 weeks before randomization) Safety Analysis Set All subjects who receive at least 1 dose of study treatment.
 Subjects will be classified according to the treatment received.
 If a subject randomized to placebo receives at least 1 dose of mitapivat in the Double-blind Period, then the subject will be classified to the mitapivat arm.
-Open-label Extension (OLE) Analysis Set All subjects who receive at least 1 dose of open-label mitapivat after the Double-blind Period.
-Pharmacokinetic (PK) Analysis Set A subset of the safety analysis set including all subjects with at least 1 mitapivat plasma concentration measurement $\geq$ LLQ.
-Pharmacodynamic (PD) Analysis Set A subset of the safety analysis set including all subjects with at least 1 blood 2,3-DPG or ATP concentration measurement $\geq$ LLQ.
-PK/PD Analysis Set A subset of the PK analysis set including all subjects in the PK and PD analysis sets, with at least 1 time-matched ATP or 2,3-DPG concentration to a mitapivat plasma concentration.
+Open-label Extension (OLE) Analysis Set All subjects who receive at least 1 dose of open-label mitapivat after the Double-blind Period Pharmacokinetic (PK) Analysis Set A subset of the safety analysis set including all subjects with at least 1 mitapivat plasma concentration measurement \geq LLQ Pharmacodynamic (PD) Analysis Set A subset of the safety analysis set including all subjects with at least 1 blood 2,3-DPG or ATP concentration measurement \geq LLQ PK/PD Analysis Set A subset of the PK analysis set including all subjects in the PK and PD analysis sets, with at least 1 time-matched ATP or 2,3-DPG concentration to a mitapivat plasma concentration.